xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-ADD.COMMAND   Adds a command to a menu
+ADD.COMMAND&nbsp;&nbsp;&nbsp;Adds a command to a menu

-CHECK.COMMAND   Adds or deletes a check mark to or from a command
+CHECK.COMMAND&nbsp;&nbsp;&nbsp;Adds or deletes a check mark to or from a command

-DELETE.COMMAND   Deletes a command from a menu
+DELETE.COMMAND&nbsp;&nbsp;&nbsp;Deletes a command from a menu

-RENAME.COMMAND   Changes the name of a command or menu
+RENAME.COMMAND&nbsp;&nbsp;&nbsp;Changes the name of a command or menu

 Return to [top](#E)